Statement of Policies

 If a graduate student fails to meet any or all of the three SAP conditions, they lose eligibility to receive any future federal student aid funds at Stanford.
-The FAO will notify the student of their status via electronic communication and will provide instructions for filing an appeal.
+The FAO will notify the student of their status via email and will provide instructions for filing an appeal.
 Students may appeal the loss of eligibility.
 If the appeal is approved, the FAO will change the student's status to Financial Aid Probation and will notify the student via electronic communication

 Students wishing to appeal their loss of eligibility should request a Satisfactory Academic Progress Appeal form from the Financial Aid Office.
 The appeal form must be signed by the student's faculty advisor and returned to the Financial Aid Office for evaluation.
 The student will be notified when a decision has been reached regarding the appeal.

 A student in Financial Aid Probation status is eligible to receive federal student aid funds for the next academic year.
 If at the end of the academic year the student meets all three conditions for SAP, the student's Financial Aid Probation status is removed, and the student regains full eligibility for federal student aid funds for the next academic year of enrollment.
 If, however, the student does not meet all three conditions for SAP, the student returns to Financial Aid Ineligible status.

 Students will not receive notification of their status under the SAP policy unless and until the Financial Aid Office receives and evaluates their application for federal student aid.
 Non-receipt of status notification is not a sufficient basis for appealing a student’s current status.